geocrystal/geojson/README.md

 ## Foreign Members

-For example, in the `Pont` object shown below
+For example, in the `Point` object shown below

 ```json
 {